kforjan/delivery-app/README.md

 # delivery_app
-A FLutter app for ordering food and tracking the order!
+A Flutter app for ordering food and tracking the order!